NixOS/nixpkgs/README.md

 A collection of NixOS modules covering hardware quirks.

-Modules should favor usability and stability, so performance hacks should be activated by an additional a NixOS option or conservative and performance configs can be declared in seperate modules.

 ## Usage
 The simplest way to use this repo for now is to clone locally and include by path:
 ``` nix